You are in middle age and having gum recession. Your dentist suggested grafting gums. Are you scared of gum grafting because it painful and expensive?

 Damage from receding gums can also cause the teeth to loosen.
 This is a sign of severe periodontitis which is the advanced stage of the disease.

-The plaque on the teeth, the more detrimental they become.
+The plaque on the teeth and gum, the more detrimental they become.
 Bacteria cause inflammation of the gums called gingivitis.
 In gum recession, the gums become red, swollen and may bleed definitely.
-Gingivitis is a severe form of receding gums that can be reversed with daily brushing and flossing and even cleaning by a dentist.
+Gingivitis is a severe form of receding gums can be reversed with daily brushing and flossing and even cleaning by a dentist.
 This type of disease does not include any loss of bone and tissue that holds the teeth in place.

 Gingivitis can progress to periodontitis, which means swelling around the tooth.
 In periodontitis, the gums are separated from the teeth and form bags that are infected.
 The body's immune system wars against bacteria as the plaque spreads and grows below the gum line.
 Bacterial toxins and body enzymes that fight infection really begin to break the bone and connective tissue that support the teeth.